-Innovation and academic excellence are key to training the next generation of doctors, researchers and scientists.
-That's why Wayne State is proud to be part of ReBUILDetroit, a partnership between three Detroit institutions supported by a grant from the National Institutes of Health (NIH) as part of its national BUILD (Building Infrastructure Leading to Diversity) program.
+Innovation and academic excellence are key to training the next generation of researchers and scientists.
+That's why Wayne State is proud to participate in ReBUILDetroit, a partnership supported by a grant from the National Institutes of Health (NIH) as part of its national BUILD (Building Infrastructure Leading to Diversity) program.
 This nationwide program is committed to ensuring that students from all backgrounds receive support during their educational experience and as they pursue biomedical careers.

-What are the benefits of being a BUILD scholar?
+What are the benefits of being a ReBUILDetroit scholar?

 - Part of a national, diverse community of research scholars